Trinity Thomas: NCAA Regular season ranking

+Non-competitive career

+After Thomas' NCAA eligibility ended, she continued working with the Florida Gators as a student assistant coach for the 2023-2024 season.
+In 2025, Thomas began commentating as a gymnastics analyst for ESPN.

 Personal life

 Thomas was born on April 7, 2001, in York, Pennsylvania to parents Titania and Tisen Thomas.
 Her father, Tisen, was a wide receiver for Penn State University's Nittany Lions football team from 1990 to 1993.
 She has four siblings: Tesia, a former gymnast, volleyball player and swimmer now competing in track and field at Penn State, University Park, Taleyn, a gymnast, diver and pole vaulter, Tristen, a gymnast and swimmer, and Tayvon, an offensive and defensive football player and swimmer.

+In 2022, Thomas obtained her bachelor's degree in Applied Physiology & Kinesiology at the University of Florida.
+She continued her education at the University of Florida and holds two master's degrees: a master's in Health Education & Behavior and a master's in Entrepreneurship.